reactioncommerce/docs/guides/create-graphql-query.md

 ## Finish implementing your query

 Adjust the query function and the query resolver function until they work as expected, with tests that prove it.
 This will likely involve adding additional arguments, ID transformations, permission checks, and MongoDB queries.

-## Update the JSDoc comments

-Write/update jsdoc comments for the plugin query function, the query resolver, and any util functions.
-The resolver function must have `@memberof <PluginName>/GraphQL` in the jsdoc, and the `@name` must be the full GraphQL schema path in quotation marks, e.g., "Query.isAvailableToShip".
-(The quotation marks are necessary for the output API documentation to be correct due to the periods.)

 ## More resources